Separations in Proof Complexity and TFNP: Proofs of Characterisations

 \item[Inner Matching.]
-In this matching we add directed edges from ``$-$'' nodes to ``$+$'' nodes within the same node group.
-First, consider any set $V_i$.
+In this matching we add directed edges from ``$+$'' nodes to ``$-$'' nodes within the same node group.
+Consider any set $V_i$.
 Formally, at each node occurring in the group $V_i$, we query all variables of the corresponding clause $C_i$ in both the successor and predecessor functions for that node.
 For any $x \in \B^n$, if $C_i(x) = 1$ then $\overline C_i = 0$ and thus $p_i(x) \overline C_i(x) = 0$.
 This means that under the partial restriction $\rho$ consistent with $x$ at the variables of $C_i$, all monomials remaining in $p_i\overline C_i \restriction \rho$ must cancel.
 We can therefore fix a perfect matching between the negative and positive instances of monomials in $V_i$ under $\rho$, representing the cancellation of monomials under $\rho$.
+Then, each edge of this matching is included in the graph if and only if the monomials corresponding to its endpoints evaluate to $1$ at $x$ (note that the two endpoints will both evaluate to the same value, since they are matched under $\rho$).
 On the other hand, if $C_i(x) = 0$ then we will simply not add any edges to the internal matching of $V_i$. \end{description} Let $x \in \B^n$ be any assignment to the variables of $F$.
 The edges of any node $v \in V_i$ associated with a monomial $q$ are determined by querying the variables of $C_i$ and $q$.
 This implies that the depth of each decision tree $T_v$ is at most $d$, and the size is clearly $O(L)$ since every monomial in the proof is represented as a node.

 We now verify correctness of the $\eol$ formulation.
 Since it is well-defined, on every input $x$ the graph $G_x$ will have a solution.
 Let $v$ be such a solution (either a sink or proper source node) in $G_x$.
 By construction, $v \neq v^*$ since the node $v^*$ is always a source node.
 This implies that $v \in V_i$ for some $i \in [m]$, and so $v$ must be associated with a monomial $q$.
 By the construction of the inner and outer matching, $v$ can only be a source or sink node in $V_i$ if the inner matching is empty.
 But this can only happen if $C_i(x) = 0$, and thus $C_i$ is a valid solution to $S(F)$. \end{proof}